mlwelles/stitcher/README.md

 # Stitcher

-A command-line tool for processing and organizing image files based on glob patterns.
+A command-line tool for stitching media mirrored by [reflector](https://github.com/adicarlo/reflector) into playable videos.

 ## Features (so far)